 As a long time Napa vintner he has many connections with area grape growers and together with his partners were able to source fruit from a variety of high end vineyards – mostly up valley, ranging from the Oak Knoll district in the south to Calistoga in the north.
 Their focus is on a single vintage Cabernet Sauvignon and this is the only wine they produce.
 They try to create a classic Napa Cabernet while at the same time appealing to someone new to drinking red wine.

-Total production at the time of this review is about 16,000 cases.
-They are distributed in a number of states including parts of Western Canada.
-Locally, you can find the wine at Cellar Collections in the town of Napa, St. Helena Wine Merchants in St. Helena and Cal Mart in Calistoga.
-Visit: www.edgewines.com
+Total production at the time of this review runs between 14,000 and 16,000 cases.
+The wines are distributed in a number of states including parts of Western Canada.
+Locally, you can find the wine at Cellar Collections in the town of Napa and Cal Mart in Calistoga.
+For more information, visit: www.edgewines.com

 NOTE: this review has been identified as needing a **major** update.